How to Start a Fantasy Football League

 Each owner must submit a team name.
 (Get creative!)

 Select a date for your annual player draft.

-This date is when you choose the players for your team.
-The weekend before the start of the NFL regular season usually works best.
+This date is when you choose the players for your team, also known as the fantasy football draft.
+The weekend before the start of the NFL regular season usually works best for hosting your draft.

 Agree on an entry fee.

-Your first order of business after forming your league is to appoint an almighty commissioner.
+Your first order of business after setting up your league is to appoint an almighty commissioner.
 The commish arbitrates any and all disputes that crop up (and controversy rears its ugly head in most leagues).

 Next up is deciding how to track and record the statistics for your league.
 In most leagues, owners receive reports that show the preceding week’s results and summarize season-to-date standings.
-You can tackle this reporting task in several ways:
+You can tackle this reporting task in one of two ways:

-Use a stats service for your inaugural season.
+Use a free fantasy football hosting site for your league.
 Using a service allows you to focus solely on playing the game (the fun stuff) rather than worrying about all the administrative and stat-keeping junk (the boring stuff).
-Make sure to find a service that takes care of scheduling as well.
-Talk to your fellow owners after the first season to see whether they would rather save money and do the stats themselves.
+It may be a good idea to test between the major hosting sites to see if one platform suits your league better!